Floating block method for quantum Monte Carlo simulations: Results

 In Fig.~\ref{fig:Emulated_contour_plots}, we plot the ground state energy of ${}^{8}$Be relative to the two-alpha threshold in Panel (a), ground state energy of ${}^{12}$C relative to the three-alpha threshold in Panel (b), and ground state energy of ${}^{16}$O relative to the four-alpha threshold in Panel (c).
 For each case, we perform second-order EC with training points at $(c_L,c_{NL}) = (0.5,0.5)$ and $(0,1)$ in a periodic box of length $L = 15.76$~fm.
-We see that for $c_L = 0$ and $c_{NL} \le 1$, the finite-volume ground state energies of ${}^{8}$Be, ${}^{12}$C, and ${}^{16}$O are each higher than their corresponding multi-alpha thresholds.
-This is consistent with the finding in Ref.~\cite{Serdar:2016} that, without sufficiently attractive local interactions, symmetric nuclear matter forms a Bose gas of alpha particles rather than a nuclear liquid.
+The dashed lines show the experimentally observed values.
 The location of the quantum phase transition in the $(c_L, c_{NL})$ plane can be seen clearly from the zero contours in Fig.~\ref{fig:Emulated_contour_plots} where the ground state energy equals the corresponding multi-alpha threshold.
+We note that the quantum phase transition occurs at approximately the same locations for ${}^8$Be, ${}^{12}$C, and ${}^{16}$O, corresponding with the line where the alpha-alpha interaction changes from repulsive to attractive.
+Consistent with the findings in Ref.~\cite{Serdar:2016}, we see that the local interaction coupling $c_L$ plays a dominant role in determining whether we have a Bose gas or a nuclear liquid.
+We cannot produce a nuclear liquid using $c_{NL}$ alone.